 The World Sights Park displays replicas of some of the world’s most famous monuments, such as the Taj Mahal, the blue mosque of Istanbul, the Leaning Tower of Pisa, the Eiffel Tower of Paris, and many others.

 It also features models of many Saudi Arabian monuments, including the two most sacred mosques.
 You can explore the park within an hour as it is not too big.
 You can also enjoy food from snack vendors here.

 The Royal Zoo Riyadh

-You can check out the Riyadh’s zoo that was built to keep the wild animals in safe surroundings.
-In the 1980s, the zoo was opened for the public.
+You can check out Riyadh’s zoo which was built to keep wild animals in safe surroundings.
+In the 1980s, the zoo was opened to the public.
 The zoological park covers 55 acres of land, and it houses more than 1500 animals of 40 different species.

-You would also find here a flamingo park and an area that conserves several local birds who are at the risk of extinction.
-If you are looking for a unique experience, you can board a train for a joy ride of the zoo.
+You would also find here a flamingo park and an area that conserves several local birds that are at risk of extinction.
+If you are looking for a unique experience, you can board a train for a joy ride at the zoo.
 Many cafeterias are also there in the park.

 Quad Biking On Red Sand Dunes Riyadh

 Riyadh is situated in the central province of Saudi, in the middle of the world’s largest desert that is spread over one-third of the country.
 It is the hub of culture and leisure in the city.
 The red sand dunes are surrounded by mountains and they are located around 25-minute drive from central Riyadh.

 The picturesque region is becoming more and more popular for the residents who visit on the weekends.
 Particularly, dune-bashing is among the city’s most popular activities, and you can get quad bikes on rent at affordable prices.